Liberty Times: Political positions

 The Liberty Times has been notably partisan, at times opportunistically aligning with the prevailing political forces.
 In 2000, it supported the Kuomintang (KMT) presidential candidate Lien Chan, but by 2004, it shifted its support to the Democratic Progressive Party (DPP)'s candidate, Chen Shui-bian.
 The Liberty Times developed strong connections with the newly elected DPP government after 2000, effectively transitioning from backing the liberal faction of the KMT to supporting the DPP.
 Meanwhile, its chief competitors, United Daily News and China Times, faced growing commercial pressure to increase their coverage of issues important to the increasingly assertive pro-independence movement.

 Since 2008, the newspaper has consistently supported the DPP and its agenda to promote the Taiwan identity.
 In a survey published in 2022, the newspaper was believed to support the Pan-Green Coalition and had a China-critical leaning.
 It has nearly become a mouthpiece for the Taiwanese independence faction within the DPP, criticizing even the moderate policies of President Tsai Ing-wen.
+In February 2026, the KMT sued the Liberty Times and its editor-in-chief after reporting on a planned meeting between Xi Jinping and Cheng Li-wun.

 Reputation

-In 2024, a survey conducted by the Reuters Institute for the Study of Journalism found that 41% of respondents trusted the Liberty Times, while 25% expressed distrust.
-In comparison, the most trusted media outlets garnered 59% trust, whereas the least trusted had a trust level of 38%.
+In 2025, a survey conducted by the Reuters Institute for the Study of Journalism found that 40% of respondents trusted the Liberty Times, while 29% expressed distrust.
+Overall, 30% of respondents expressed trust in news.